 The Chairman of the NC is the Senior Independent Non-Executive Chairman of the Company.
-The NC is responsible for making recommendations for any appointments to the Board.
-In making these recommendations, the NC will consider the required mix of skills and experience which the Directors should bring to the Board.
-The NC also regularly reviews the Board structure, size and composition as well as considers the Board Succession Plan.
+The NC is governed by its TOR of NC which outlines its remit, duties and responsibilities.
+In accordance with the TOR, the NC is responsible for making recommendations for any appointments to the Board, chief executive and chief financial officer.
+In making these recommendations, the NC will consider the required mix of skills, character, experience, integrity, competence and time contributions/commitment of the Directors.
+The NC also regularly reviews the Board structure, size and composition as well as considers the Board Succession Plan